jawa07/cloud-s4-sample-ext/README.md

-# S/4HANA Cloud extensions - Product ordering sample app
+# S/4HANA Cloud extensions - Product ordering sample app (SAP S/4HANA Cloud SDK)
 This sample web application showcases an extension to an SAP S/4HANA Cloud system.
 It lists products (from the material master) for external users and allows to order them (i.e. a sales order is created in S/4HANA Cloud).

 > **NOTE:** This sample app is based on and explained in detail in the [1RW set-up instructions guide](https://rapid.sap.com/bp/#/browse/scopeitems/1RW).
 There, you will find more details on the end to end steps of the ordering scenario example, e.g.: